newle/newle.github.io/14bc kendar‘s Language School.md

 This inefficiency is a result of the animal's large body and massive legs and feets. which contribute a sideways motion to its walk.

 4.13
+The reduction in obstetricians and gynecologists is the reflection of decrease in births.  thus reducing need for medical care.

+4.14
+Today's agenda concerns the re-election of student concil.
+If anybody wishes to stand as an candidate.
+Please raise your hand.

+4.15
+I'd like to have a girl than a boy.